comegrant/dbt_docs_test/projects/data-model/README.md

       catalog: dev
       schema: firstname_lastname # Need to be configured by you
       host: xyz.azuredatabricks.net # Need to be configured by you
-      http_path: /SQL/YOUR/HTTP/PATH # Need to be configured configured by you
+      http_path: /SQL/YOUR/HTTP/PATH # Need to be configured by you
       token: dapiXXXXXXXXXXXXXXXXXXXXXXX # Need to be configured configured by you
       threads: 4
 ```